 A Frankenstein design occurs when a client wants to take different elements from different designs and morph them into one single design.
 I can see the client’s point— they like the colour of this concept, but an icon from another, and the type from another, so surely if we just combine all these elements together we’ll have something amazing!
 In actual fact the opposite is usually what happens, and the result is a weaker, not stronger design outcome.

 Of course this one concept approach doesn’t mean that I just give my clients my final design and that’s the end of it.
 There is definitely room for refinement if necessary.
-Although since I’ve started using this approach, apart from a few very minor tweaks here and there, every client so far has been 100% on board with their concept as soon as they’ve seen it.
+Although since I’ve started using this approach, every project has been accepted at the concept presentation stage, with only a couple of minor tweaks here and there.

 Implementing this one concept approach has completely changed the way I work.
 My process is now smoother, I’m providing so much more value to my clients in terms of services and deliverables and my quality of work has increased exponentially.